Bevin BellEast Hampton Connecticut

 Gerald Plummer is one of those workers, and stopped by to take one final look at where he made a living.

 “It’s just a sad, sad day.
 It meant a lot.
-It was a well known factory,” he said.
+It was a well known and historic factory in the Town of East Hampton,” he said.

 Thirty fire departments from surrounding towns responded to the scene to assist East Hampton emergency crews.